-Afraid it’s impossible to find freelance writing jobs due to the coronavirus (COVID-19) pandemic?
+Are you afraid it’s impossible to find freelance writing jobs due to COVID?

-It’s certainly more difficult out there in certain niches, but here’s the reality:
+The craziness of 2020 has undoubtedly made things more difficult in certain niches, but here’s the good news:

-- And you know how to differentiate yourself from your fellow freelance writers.
+And you know how to differentiate yourself from your fellow freelancers.

-If you’re a freelance writer who wants to earn a full-time or part-time income doing what you love, this definitive resource will help you do just that.
+If you’re a copywriter, content writer, or any type of freelance writer who wants to earn a full-time or part-time income doing what you love, this definitive, A-to-Z guide will help you do just that.

 Let’s dive in.